egecakmak/drip/README.md

 4. Edit the class_map.pbtxt so that it has your categories.

 5. Run the following command to start.
 Your images need to be placed in a folder and this folder should be placed in another.
-Its structure should be like in the folder images under the files directory.
+The folder structure should be like in the folder images under the files directory.
     ```
     sudo python3 training_starter.py
     ```